Assess the digital estate

 The following tools help you assess your environment to determine the suitability of migration and best approach to use.
 For helpful information on choosing the right tools to support your migration efforts, see the Cloud Adoption Framework's migration tools decision guide.

-The Azure Migrate service assesses on-premises VMware or Hyper-V servers and their dependencies for migration to Azure.
-The service assesses the migration suitability of on-premises machines, performs performance-based sizing, and provides cost estimates for running on-premises machines in Azure.
-If you're considering "lift and shift" migrations, or are in the early assessment stages of migration, this service is for you.
-After the assessment, you can use other services like Azure Site Recovery and Azure Database Migration Service to migrate the machines to Azure.
+The Azure Migrate service assesses on-premises infrastructure, applications and data for migration to Azure.
+The service assesses the migration suitability of on-premises assets, performs performance-based sizing, and provides cost estimates for running on-premises assets in Azure.
+If you're considering lift and shift migrations, or are in the early assessment stages of migration, this service is for you.
+After completing the assessment, Azure Migrate can be used to execute the migration.

-To get started with Azure Migrate follow these steps:
+To get started with a server migration assessment using Azure Migrate, follow these steps:

 - Select Azure Migrate.